sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 --

-‘Can I tell you something?’ the stranger asked me, the night we were married.
-His hand —warm, dry, the thumbs still exceedingly opposable—rested upon the shattered remains of my hip, the crickets chirping like a pulse in the night.
+‘Can I tell you something?’
+The stranger asked me this on our wedding night.
+His hand—warm, dry, the thumbs still exceedingly opposable—rested upon my shattered hip, the crickets chirping like a pulse in the night.

 ‘I know it’s wrong.’